 A critical component of the P&P program is the opportunity to learn and explore the dynamics of economic inequality and its impacts through experience working collaboratively with communities impacted by poverty.
-Many students participate in either the National Privilege & Poverty Internship through the Shepherd Higher Education Consortium on Poverty, the Addison County Privilege & Poverty Internship, or the Middlebury Social Impact Corps.
+Many students participate in either the National Privilege & Poverty Internship through the Shepherd Higher Education Consortium on Poverty, or locally through the Addison County Privilege & Poverty Internship.
 These experiences offer experiential learning through student cohorts that support and reinforce student learning goals.
 However, you can pursue your own experience or other opportunities as approved by the directors.

 Ideally, students start with the Gateway Course; in fact, preference in the internship program is given to applicants who have taken it.
 Electives may be taken at any time; preferably at least some will be completed prior to the Capstone experience, which culminates the Privilege & Poverty Academic Cluster.

 Capstone students complete a semester-long course or project that draws upon and synthesizes their previous work in Privilege & Poverty.
 The project may coincide with senior work within a student’s major.
 Your capstone work will also involve demonstrating your progress toward critical competency in the four program learning outcomes.